Does taking Antibiotics Affect Eczema?

 One 2020 meta analysis of 26 studies concluded that maternal use of antibiotics might increase the risk of eczema (69%) and asthma (29%).
 But a recent study in a major journal (JAMA) of 700,000 Swedish children had less clear-cut results.
 It found a strong link between prenatal antibiotic use and risk of eczema (52%), but the result disappeared when researchers compared the outcomes for siblings born when the mother did not take antibiotics, suggesting other environmental or genetic factors might contribute to eczema in these families.
 More studies are needed to clarify prenatal antibiotic use.

-However, the effects of early antibiotic use in babies and very young children are consistent across many studies.
+However, the effect on eczema development of early antibiotic use in babies and very young children are consistent across many studies.

-• In a 2017 meta analysis of 34 studies studying more than 340,000 children across 6 decades, researchers concluded that kids exposed to antibiotics in the first 2 years of life were 26% more likely to develop eczema.
+• In a 2017 meta analysis on antibiotics and eczema development of 34 studies (340,000 children) across 6 decades, researchers concluded that kids exposed to antibiotics in the first 2 years of life were 26% more likely to develop eczema.

-• A 2020 Korean study matched 244,000 children with eczema with an equal number of healthy kids and found a greater risk (60%) of developing eczema in children who received antibiotics and that risk increased as the number of infections and antibiotic exposures increased.
+• A 2020 Korean study on eczema and antibiotics matched 244,000 children with eczema with an equal number of healthy kids.
+They found a greater risk (60%) of developing eczema in children who received antibiotics and that risk increased as the number of infections and antibiotic exposures increased.

-• A 2022 Taiwanese study looked at over 21,000 children in a national health database.
-They found that kids who eventually developed eczema were 13% more likely to have had infectious diseases than children who never developed eczema.
+• A 2022 Taiwanese study looked at the correlation between infectious disease rates and eczema.
+They looked at over 21,000 children in a national health database and found that kids who eventually developed eczema were 13% more likely to have had infectious diseases than children without eczema.
 They also confirmed the results of previous studies that there was a significant increased risk of developing eczema after infection and systemic exposure to antibiotics.

-The bottom line?
+So, should you take antibiotics if you are pregnant or have an infant with high risk of eczema?
 There are a number of reasons for being cautious about overuse of antibiotics, including encouraging antibiotic resistant bacteria that endanger us all.
-But if your family is prone to atopic diseases you might talk to your doctor about antibiotic use and your baby’s risk for eczema.
+For more information from research professionals, check out this podcast with Dr. Richard Insel to learn about how antibiotics may influence the gut microbiome and eczema risk.
+If your family is prone to atopic diseases you might talk to your doctor about antibiotic use and your baby’s risk for eczema.
 And though the jury is still out on use of prenatal antibiotics, emerging evidence suggests it may be wise to minimize their use if your doctor agrees it is safe.

 Want to read more blogs like this one?
 Subscribe to our newsletter to stay in the loop!